mynuddin62/CoachingManagementSystem/README.md

 # CoachingManagementSystem
- This a naive project based on  Java Swing to manage coaching center.
+ This is a naive project based on  Java Swing to manage coaching center.